 - Downtimes of production assets are not acceptable anymore.
 Failures of components should not disturb the whole system

-On The Way To Industrie 4.0
+On The Way to Industrie 4.0

-Also of utmost importance is the wide field of IT Security.
+Not to be forgotten and of utmost importance is the wide field of IT Security.

 So, what are the basic components of Resilience?

 Elastic systems have the ability to return in a good state after a disruption.
-This means a system with elasticity is able to regenerate and recover.
-In microservice architectures we have patterns like the circuit breaker.
+This means a system with Elasticity is able to regenerate and recover.
+In microservice architectures, we have patterns like the circuit breaker.
 It allows elastic behavior on the software side.

 Robustness is the opposite of fragility.
 Changes or issues are not altering the initial structure of the system.